codedbyglenden/advent-of-code-2022/README.md

 # advent-of-code-2022

-Advent of Code 2022 coding challenge
+This repo contains my attempt at resolving the Advent of code 2022 coding challenges.